 Rutgers, The State University of New Jersey (the University), one of the nation's nine colonial colleges, consists of 33 degree granting schools and colleges located at campuses in New Brunswick and adjacent areas, Newark, and Camden, and maintains educational services in many other communities throughout the State of New Jersey (the State).
 The University is the State University of New Jersey and the Land Grant College of the State of New Jersey.
 The University was created as a body corporate and politic with the title "The Trustees of Queens College in New Jersey" by royal charter granted by King George III, on November 10, 1766.
-In 1945, an act of the State Legislature designated Rutgers as the State University of New Jersey to be utilized as an instrumentality of the State for providing public higher education and thereby increasing the efficiency of its public school system.
+In 1945, an act of the State for providing public higher education and thereby increasing the efficiency of its public school system.
 The University's title was changed to "Rutgers, The State University" and its charter was amended and supplemented by an act of the Legislature of the State in 1956 (the Rutgers Law).